 What will a future with bionic minds and robots look like?
 How do we design new products, services and systems that mitigate climate change, secure growth for businesses in a digital age and create a human healthcare system?

 These are major challenges that, at a glance, can seem impossible to surmount.
 We need a holistic approach that puts humans first and places values like empathy and sustainability front and centre.
 We need design thinking.

 As more and more companies and organizations realise the urgency of adapting to these challenges, they are turning to designers to better understand and create tangible results for an uncertain future.
 Design creates coherence through a people-centered approach, resulting in social, democratic and accessible solutions.
 Although these would traditionally be considered "soft" values, they are a powerful means to achieving "hard" goals – growth, job creation and innovation.

 Few countries in the world stand on such a strong design foundation as Denmark.
 This is partly due to our successful furniture icons of the 1950s and 60s.
-But Danish design has always been more than icons.
-And Danish design was always more than just beauty – though it always had en eye for aesthetics.
+But Danish Design has always been more than icons.
+And Danish design was always more than just beauty – though always aesthetic.

 The essence of Danish Design and our creative DNA correspond with the essence and values of the Danish society.
 Community, equality, democracy and transparency.